By Aian Macpherson

 One of the things we now understand is that all the order at the big level of atoms up to galaxies is intricately connected to a chaotic realm of quantum physics.
 Bara – ordered creation, out of tohu wabohu – the wild.

 Being in God’s image is, in part, fulfilled by continuing the work of creating.
-Our human vocation is to join in with the work of ordering, valuing, understanding, and celebrating all things.
+Our human vocation is to join in with the work of ordering, cherishing, understanding, and celebrating all things.
 Wow!

 P.S.
 (Work is not the end of the story.)
 There is a seventh day in the pattern of this creation story: a day of rest.